- First Digital

 “Microsoft estimates, according to internal data from November 2019, that there is an average of 181 or more Software-as-a-Service (SaaS) apps in use at every organisation.
 It’s not surprising then, when it comes to frontline technology, that a major priority for 74 percent of IT leaders is ensuring the security of company and customer data.
 This is followed by two other key factors: providing relevant technology tools (66 percent) and boosting productivity (59 percent).”

 By leveraging Microsoft 365 for frontline workers, businesses can provide these critical staff members with simple, intuitive and secure solutions, including the relevant productivity apps, an integrated hub for communication and collaboration, the ability to engage across a mobile intranet and enterprise social networking, access to files, and more.

 “This provides companies with a cost-effective option, empowering those critical employees that may not be allocated a physical desk and computer, but who are often the first point of contact for clients,” Malherbe continues.

 First Digital has extended the reach of Microsoft’s FLW offering locally, building two new solutions aimed at the South African marketplace.
 Its Staff Scheduling solution has been effectively implemented by a southern African branded footwear, clothing and accessories retailer, allowing shop floor staff to access schedules and improve planning.

 A custom workwear manufacturer and supplier, on the other hand has extended its people-focused company ethos to include a People Finder app.
 This enables employees to search for the profiles of particular staff members, providing not only information around their designation and role within the business, but also relevant personal details.

-“Our invitation to be one of the first companies worldwide to join the programme is a serious accomplishment for First Digital, and attests to what we have already achieved within this space,” he adds.
+“Our invitation to be one of the first companies worldwide to join the programme was a serious accomplishment for First Technology Digital, and attests to what we have already achieved within this space,” he adds.